openhealthcare/elcid/README.md

-# eLCID
+# elCID

-eLCID is an Electronic Clinical Infection Database.
+elCID is an electronic Clinical Infection Database.

 This is the implementation of the [OPAL](https://github.com/openhealthcare/opal) project in use at HTD UCLH.